-Phone number spoofing is to represent someone or something as being something that they are not, especially by misuse or contravention of accepted conventions.
+Phone number spoofing is when someone or something is represented as being something that they are not, especially by misuse or contravention of accepted conventions.
 This is a practice typically associated with telephone calls or texts and involves using fake caller ID to mask the true source of incoming calls that appear to originate from your number, when in fact they originate from elsewhere.

 While it may sound similar to Caller ID spoofing, that isn’t the case!